ibm-cloud-docs/logs-router/endpoints.md

 {: caption="List of {{site.data.keyword.logs_routing_full_notm}} private endpoints" caption-side="top"}

-When you connect by using a [VPE](/docs/vpc?topic=vpc-about-vpe), use port 443 with both management and ingestion endpoints.
-When you connect by using a [CSE](/docs/account?topic=account-service-endpoints-overview), use port 3443 for both endpoints.
+When you connect by using a [VPE](/docs/vpc?topic=vpc-about-vpe), use port 443.
+When you connect by using a [CSE](/docs/account?topic=account-service-endpoints-overview), use port 3443.
 {: important}

 For example, to access the `us-east` management endpoint over a CSE, connect to `https://management.private.us-east.logs-router.cloud.ibm.com:3443`.
 To access the `us-east` ingestion endpoint over a VPE, you would configure the agent to use `https://ingester.private.us-east.logs-router.cloud.ibm.com:443`.